 In June 1977 BMW and Hervé Poulin entered a two-litre 320 Group 5 ‘Art Car’, liveried by Roy Lichtenstein, into the legendary Le Mans 24 hour enduro.
 The Pop Art 320 come home an impressive 9th overall after 24 hours of racing – demonstrating the reliability of the strong BMW four cylinder engine.
 Of course this means that Group 5 BMW 320s are therefore eligible for Peter Auto’s CER and their flagship Le Mans Classic.

-This example, chassis E21-R1-17 was built by the factory and sold to well-known German BMW and DRM racer, Gustav Fischer.
+This example, chassis E21-R1-17 was built for well-known German BMW and DRM racer, Gustav Fischer in late 1977 early 1978.
 Under the Valvoline Deutschland Team banner, Fischer would go onto compete in the 1978 Deutsche Rennsport Meisterschaft (DRM) season against the mighty Porsche 935s and Zakspeed Capris – taking in the great circuits such as Avus, Mainz-Finthen, Zandvoort, Kassel-Calden, Hockenheim GP meeting, Zolder, and Norisring.
 Despite having the best current equipment, Fischer wasn’t as competitive as hoped, and after some unreliability, he sold the car to Gerd Reiss who would enter the car under his private ‘Team Immobilien G. Reiss’.